Chocorean/ferris_prompt/README.md

 # ferris_prompt

-This bash function displays 🦀 in your prompt when you are in a Rust project (sub)directory.
+This bash function displays 🦀 in your prompt when you are in a Cargo-powered Rust project (sub)directory.

 ## Use case